’The Suicide Squad’ Gag Reel Loaded With Laughs And A Severed Finger?

 For fans looking for more of Gunn’s take on the classic DC Comics villain squad, he recently wrapped production on Peacemaker, which will focus on Cena’s character during a time we won’t mention because it’s a spoiler.
 However, Gunn has teased that other members of The Suicide Squad could appear in the spinoff series including a character who the director revealed is not as dead as they looked in the film.

-Peacemaker will start streaming in January on HBO Max, and if you missed The Suicide Squad the first time around, it will hit home video on October 26.
+Peacemaker will start streaming in January on HBO Max, and if you missed The Suicide Squad the first time around, it’s now available for digital purchase followed by a Blu-Ray/4K release on October 26.